Kickle/Docs/Docs/admin-guide/proxy.md

 ### If You Use a Proxy

-We strongly recommend you to bypass your proxy with a specific rule.
+We strongly recommend that you bypass your proxy with a specific rule.
 Proxy configuration is very complex within a Skype for Business infrastructure.